-Use shell script files to have the Zyxel Device use commands that you specify.
+A shell script is a list of commands to manage the Zyxel Device.
 Use a text editor to create the shell script files.
 They must use a ".zysh" filename extension.
+For example, test.zysh.

 Click Maintenance > Shell Script to open this screen.
 Use the Shell Script screen to store, name, download, and upload shell script files.
 You can store multiple shell script files on the Zyxel Device at the same time.